sanjaypsachdev/mcp-server-openshift/README.md

 ```

 ### `oc_new_app`
 Create a new application from a GitHub repository using S2I build and expose it with an edge-terminated route.
+Includes comprehensive logging, progress tracking, and deployment monitoring.

 **Parameters:**
 - `gitRepo` (required): GitHub repository URL for the source code